nurupo/mingw-ldd/README.md

 - Makes sure the dependencies are of the same CPU architecture
 - Sorts the output by dll name
 - Can also print per-dep or tree outputs
+- Uses multiprocessing to speed up the dll lookup

 Note that the arguments do not mimic ldd arguments.

 ## Usage